Frequently Asked Questions and Answers

 Q: What will happen to money if the co-op fails to open?

-Q: What does reaching 750 members really mean for the COOP?
+Q: What does reaching 750 members really mean for the Co-op?
 We talk about this a lot in the community.
-Is it site selection?
 What is the next phase?
 Is there a timeline?

 A: There is a timeline.
-But instead of using dates (which would be meaningless) it uses the number of Owners as a measure of readiness and preparation.
-Our Marketing Study, which was done in 2015, analyzed the grocery market in this area and recommended what types of criteria we need to consider in our site selection process, including that our goal be a store in the 5,000 SF range and that we would need a minimum number of 750 Owners to make such a store financially sustainable.
-So this becomes the number at which we can begin Stage 3 of the Coop development – Implementation.
-And the Implementation Phase begins with, among other things, hiring a General Manager and beginning negotiations with a prospective landlord.
+But instead of using dates (which would be meaningless) it uses the number of owners as a measure of readiness and preparation.
+Our Marketing Study, which was done in 2015, analyzed the grocery market in this area and recommended what types of criteria we need to consider in our site selection process, including that we would need a minimum number of 750 owner/shoppers to make such a store financially sustainable.
+So this becomes the number at which we can begin Stage 3 of the co-op development – Implementation.
+And the Implementation Phase begins with recruiting a General Manager, capital campaign and beginning negotiations with a prospective landlord.

 Q: Where is Clipper City Co-op located?